 We cannot discuss antioxidants without talking about free radicals.
 Our bodies are composed of trillions of cells working hard to keep us strong and healthy.
-One of the biggest hypothesized threats to our healthy cells are free radicals.
+One of the biggest hypothesized threats to our healthy cells is free radicals.

-There are a few ways ways in which your body can ingest free radicals.
+There are a few ways in which your body can ingest free radicals.
 Environmental contaminants like pollution, cigarette smoke, and chemicals create free radicals can be absorbed by your skin or inhaled through your lungs.
 Additionally, your body can also create free radicals.
 This happens naturally when your body turns food into energy.
 If your diet is deficient in fresh fruits and vegetables and you are not sleeping enough, your body can create free radicals which also attack healthy cells.
 Whether they are inhaled, absorbed, or created internally, the chain reaction of free radicals compromising healthy cells is called oxidative stress.